19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (ii) the certificate shall have effect according to its tenor and be binding on any person thereby affected;

-(b) all deeds, bonds, agreements and other arrangements subsisting immediately before that date which relate to the business (or any part thereof) and to which the transferor is a party shall continue in full force and effect, and shall be enforceable by or against the transferee, as from that date, as if the transferee had been named therein or had been a party thereto instead of the transferor; and
+(b) no deed, bond, agreement or other arrangement subsisting immediately before that date —

+(i) which relates to the business (or any part of the business); and

+(ii) to which the transferor is a party,

+is considered terminated by reason only of the transfer, but each of these continues in full force and effect, and is enforceable by or against the transferee (as the case may be), as from that date, as if the transferee had been named in it or had been a party to it instead of the transferor; and

+[Act 31 of 2017 wef 29/10/2018]

 (c) any proceedings or cause of action, by or against the transferor, pending or existing immediately before that date and relating to the business (or any part thereof) may be continued and shall be enforced by or against the transferee as from that date.

+(8A) Subsection (8)(b) does not apply to a contract of employment.

+[Act 31 of 2017 wef 29/10/2018]

+(8B) To avoid doubt, this section does not affect the operation of section 18A of the Employment Act (Cap.
+91).

+[Act 31 of 2017 wef 29/10/2018]

 (9) For the avoidance of doubt, the business (or any part thereof) of the transferor shall be transferred to and vest in the transferee in accordance with subsection (8), notwithstanding any incapacity of the transferor.

+(9A) Where the transferor is an insurer licensed under the Insurance Act and guaranteed policy moneys under a policy have been adjusted under the certificate —

+(a) the policy owner or claimant continue to have recourse against the transferor for the difference between the original guaranteed policy moneys and the adjusted guaranteed policy moneys; and

+(b) any agreement or other arrangement mentioned in subsection (8)(b) has effect as if the guaranteed policy moneys have been so adjusted.

+[Act 31 of 2017 wef 29/10/2018]

 (10) The certificate shall not have any effect or operation in transferring or otherwise vesting land in Singapore until the appropriate entries are made with respect to the transfer or vesting of that land by the appropriate authority.